RatulMaharaj/rsaccounting/src/pages/index.md

   - section_id: latest-posts
     type: section_posts
     title: What We Do
-    subtitle: We offer a wide variety of specialised services
+    subtitle: We are here to help your business succeed
     posts_number: 3
     col_number: three
   - section_id: testimonials